History of Wikipedia: Layout changes in 2023

 Vector 2022, an update to Wikipedia's previous skin Vector 2010, was announced in September 2020, and initially slated for debut in 2021, before being ultimately deployed in January 2023.
-It is now the default skin on the desktop in over 300 of its language editions and some sister projects.
+By January 2023, Wikimedia had made the update available to 300 of its language editions; it was the default for the Arabic and Greek versions.

 Vector 2022 features a revised user interface which makes numerous changes to the arrangement of the interface elements.
 Among them, the language selection menu, previously located to the left of the screen, now is found in the top right corner of the display of the article that is currently read.
 Additionally, the sidebar is collapsible behind a hamburger button.
 Vector 2022 additionally increases the margins of the article display, which has the effect of limiting the width of the article; a toggle exists which can decrease the margins and expand the line width of the article to fill the screen.
 The default size of the text has not been increased, although the Wikimedia Foundation told Engadget that they hope to make this an option in future.
 The search function was also updated in Vector 2022, as the suggested results in response to user queries now include images and short descriptions from the pages in question.

 The Wikimedia Foundation said that the change was motivated by a desire to modernize the site and improve the navigation and editing experience for readers inexperienced with the internet, as the previous skin was deemed "clunky and overwhelming."
 Tests conducted by the foundation yielded results of a 30 percent increase in user searches, and a 15 percent decrease in scrolling.
 Early versions of Vector 2022 first went live in 2020 on the French-, Hebrew-, and Portuguese-language Wikipedia sites, as the skin's new features were rolled out to users for testing gradually before its full release.
 The skin went live as the default skin for readers of Wikimedia sites in 300 (out of 318) languages on 18 January 2023.